 Reporting to the college

-When the college receives a report about sexual misconduct or sexual violence, we are required to follow-up on the report using the information we are given.
-The Title IX Coordinator assesses the information they receive concerning reports of sexual assault, domestic/dating violence or stalking, and any other reports of gender-based misconduct.
+When the college receives a report about sexual misconduct or gender-based discrimination, we are required to follow-up on the report using the information we are given.
+The Title IX Coordinator assesses the information they receive concerning reports of sexual assault, domestic/dating violence or stalking, and any other reports of gender-based discrimination.
 With this information, the Title IX Coordinator can investigate the incidents, track trends (including possible multiple reports involve the same assailant) and determine whether steps are needed to ensure the safety of the community.
-It is the survivor’s choice whether he or she wishes to participate in the investigation; however, the College may proceed with an investigation without the survivor’s participation if there is a concern for the safety of other members of the community.
+It is the survivor’s choice whether they wish to participate in the investigation; however, the College may proceed with an investigation without the survivor’s participation if there is a concern for the safety of other members of the community.
 Reporters of sexual violence can request that their names be kept anonymous and/or confidential during an investigation.
 Anonymous means that no identifying information about you is available or included in the report.
-Confidential means that the information will be kept private and only shared on a need-to-know basis (i.e. with the Title IX Coordinator, the Honor Board panel).
+Confidential means that the information will be kept private and only shared on a need-to-know basis (i.e. with the Title IX Coordinator)

-Victims of sexual misconduct should also be aware that college administrators must issue immediate timely warnings for incidents reported to them that are confirmed to pose a substantial threat of bodily harm or danger to members of the campus community.
-The college will make every effort to ensure that a victim’s name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
+The complainant of sexual misconduct should also be aware that college administrators must issue immediate timely warnings for incidents reported to them that are confirmed to pose a substantial threat of bodily harm or danger to members of the campus community.
+The college will make every effort to ensure that the complainant's name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
 The reporters for timely warning purposes are exactly the same as detailed at the end of the paragraph that immediately precedes this paragraph.

-Campus disciplinary proceedings may be initiated against a student through the Honor Board.
-Disciplinary proceedings may be initiated against an employee through the Office of Human Resources (Contact Manager of Human Resources and Interim Deputy Title IX Coordinator Joanne Kossuth at 781-292-2431, email@example.com, Edison House 101).
+Campus disciplinary proceedings may be initiated against a student and employee through the Title IX Coordinator.
 The investigation and resolution of all reports of sexual misconduct will generally be completed within 60 to 90 days.
 Extenuating circumstances, including, but not limited to, the complexity and severity of a complaint may arise that require the complaint process to extend beyond 60 to 90 days.
-In general, a complainant and respondent can generally expect to receive periodic updates from the Title IX Coordinator, Deputy Title IX Coordinator, and/or Investigator as to the status of the investigation.
+In general, a complainant and respondent can generally expect to receive periodic updates from the Title IX Coordinator and/or Investigator as to the status of the investigation.
 In the event that the investigation and resolution exceed this time frame, the college will notify all parties of the need for additional time and best efforts will be made to complete the process in a timely manner.

 Reporting to law enforcement

-If a victim wants to report an on-campus incident to law enforcement, they may file a report with Olin/Babson Public Safety by calling 781-239-5555 and/or the Needham Police Department at 781-455-7570).
-If the incident occurred off-campus, the victim has the right to file a report with the law enforcement agency in the jurisdiction where the incident occurred.
-Public Safety can assist a victim with this process if a victim chooses.
-Filing a complaint with law enforcement does not require the victim to participate in a criminal process.
+If the complainant wants to report an on-campus incident to law enforcement, they may file a report with (Olin/Babson Public Safety by calling 781-239-5555 and/or the Needham Police Department at 781-455-7570).
+If the incident occurred off-campus, the complainant has the right to file a report with the law enforcement agency in the jurisdiction where the incident occurred.
+Public Safety can assist a complainant with this process if they choose.
+Filing a complaint with law enforcement does not require the individual to participate in a criminal process.
 However, keep in mind that any report made to law enforcement will be referred to the District Attorney’s office for review.

-The Department of Public Safety can help victims of sexual assault, domestic assault, dating violence and/or stalking to preserve evidence so that successful criminal prosecution remains an option if the victim chooses to pursue this option.
+The Department of Public Safety can help complainants of sexual assault, domestic assault, dating violence and/or stalking preserve evidence so that successful criminal prosecution remains an option if the complainant chooses to pursue this option.
 Public Safety has full police powers and the staff is trained to provide accurate information on preserving evidence and the options for criminal prosecution, campus disciplinary proceedings, or both.

-Regardless of whether or not a student or employee reports an incident of sexual nature to law enforcement or pursues any formal action, if they report such an incident to the College, Olin College is committed to providing them as safe a learning working environment as possible.
-Upon request, Olin College will make any reasonable available change to a survivor’s academic, living, transportation, and working situation.
+Regardless of whether or not a student or employee reports an incident of sexual nature to law enforcement or pursues any formal action if they report such an incident to the College, Olin College is committed to providing them as safe a learning working environment as possible.
+Upon request, Olin College will make any reasonably available change to a complainant’s academic, living, transportation, and working situation.
 In addition, a “No contact order” can be issued to prohibit contact, communication, and interaction with another individual on campus.
-The Dean of Student Affairs can also issue an emergency or indefinite suspension (see section 4.28 of the Honor Code) to protect a victim of sexual violence.
-When Public safety deems a student to be an immediate health or safety threat to the community after regular business hours and further investigation is needed to assess the situation, Public Safety may issue an emergency trespass order which bans the student from campus and College events (on-campus or off) until s/he is contacted by the Dean of Student Affairs or Public Safety on the next business day in order to make an assessment of the situation and a determination about next steps.
+The Dean of Student Affairs can also issue an emergency or indefinite suspension (see section 4.28 of the Honor Code) to protect a complainant of sexual violence.
+When Public safety deems a student to be an immediate health or safety threat to the community after regular business hours and further investigation is needed to assess the situation, Public Safety may issue an emergency trespass order which bans the student from campus and College events (on-campus or off) until they are contacted by the Dean of Student Affairs or Public Safety on the next business day in order to make an assessment of the situation and a determination about next steps.